- HubPages Tutorials and Community

-They are just extremely busy right now.
-Having hired a team of new curators/editors, they are working on moving forward with selections of hubs for niche sites.
-In the process they have curators assigned to specific niche sites.
+HubPages has hired a team of curators/editors to working on selections of hubs for niche sites.
+In the process, they have curators assigned to specific niche sites.
 These curators are well-educated editors.
 In some cases they use their best judgment for edits and snips made to hubs, but in general they follow a common routine.

 The curators are free to be creative (within limits of course), which helps tremendously with improving our hubs.
-I am pleased with the process.
+I am personally very pleased with the process.

-I have been in communication with several of the curators about the changes to my hubs and in the end it turned out better.
-I have also learned a thing or two that I went ahead and implemented in my other hubs as well.
+I have been in communication with several of the curators about changes to my hubs, and in the end it turned out better.
+I have also learned a few things from them that I implemented in my other hubs as well.
 Keep an open mind to what’s being done.
 These professionals are paid to improve earnings that benefit both you and HubPages.
 We’re in this together.

 As you can see, HubPages gives you the tools to help with success, so use them.

-Now, if you're ready for more tips, I added a 20-Step Checklist of Hub Writing Success Strategies for your viewing pleasure.
+Now, if you're ready for more tips, I wrote another article with "20 Hub-Writing Success Strategies" for your viewing pleasure.

 © 2017 Glenn Stok